NAME

 As a vsearch-specific convention, a CIGAR string consisting of the

-single character = is emitted in --uc and --userout
+single character = is emitted in the --uc output (and only there)

-ignoring terminal gaps.
-This shorthand is not part of the SAM
+shorthand is not part of the SAM specification; --samout and the

 Ill-formed strings